Ratimon/solid-grinder/README.md

 This essentially means that either the fewer bytes of call data sent or the tighter packed call data, the lower gas users will pay on L2.

-As a result, our optimized version of UniswapV2's rounter could potentially save nearly 50%  of gas on L2.
+As a result, our optimized version of UniswapV2's router could potentially save nearly 50%  of gas on L2.

 > **Note**💡